The Best Things to do in Tabriz, Iran

 A short history of Tabriz

-Tabriz is the capital of the Eastern Azerbaijan province and the majority of the people in Tabriz are Azeri that speak a Turkic language.
+Tabriz is the capital of the Eastern Azerbaijan province and the majority of the people in Tabriz are Azeri.
 Iranian Azeri’s or Iranian Turks form the largest ethnic minority in Iran.
-Although they are spread out over the country, Tabriz is at the heart of their culture.
+Their language is a Turkic language and their culture is also quite similar to the Turkic culture and the culture of Azerbaijan.

 Normally I never visit a tourism information office and I wouldn’t have tought of visiting it in Tabriz either, but I was literally dragged into the office by mister Nasser Khan.
 A cheery guy whose mission is to help every single tourist that visits Tabriz as much as he can, whether they like it or not.